 Standard Color Chart

-The entire basis for this workflow is the color chart image below, which you need to download by right-clicking on it and saving it.
+The entire basis for this workflow is the color chart image below, which you need to download by right-clicking on and saving it.

 - Download the standard lookup table above.